The following post is from Lauren Rothlisberger of Get Me Geeky: How to Collect, Collaborate, and Share Photos from an Event

 Using Dropbox, you can create a folder, say, “Smith Wedding.”
 Then you can invite all the friends and family of the wedding to add their best wedding photos to this folder.
 This definitely one way to get the photos in one location, but it can have a few drawbacks.
 One, Dropbox does confuse some people (see note below for help on this).
 Two, depending on your space, you could start running out of room.
 Three, there isn’t a built-in method to do anything to actually present these photos.
 That is not a huge deal, as several other programs allow you to access your Dropbox folder.

 Note: Be sure to check out EntourageBox if you use Dropbox.
 They offer a very simple interface making it much easier for a non-Dropbox user to add to your account.

 This program might be a bit too professional for the everyday user, but it is too cool not to mention.
 The collaboration capabilities are pretty impressive.
 Especially since they go way beyond just photos.
 At first, it appears that you have to pay to sign up, but there is a basic plan that you can get started with.

 I think DropEvent really hits the nail on the head.
 It is a site dedicated specifically to the purpose of inviting everyone to share their photos in one location.
 The events are even free.
 The one catch is the free event only lasts six months.
 This is no biggie as long as you get all the photos in a permanent location before this point.

-This has a very simple interface, but does have a 1000MB limit.
-If your event is small this may not be a big deal, but for something like a wedding you might have to upgrade.
+This has a very simple interface but does have a 1000MB limit.
+If your event is small, this may not be a big deal, but you might have to upgrade for something like a wedding.

-If you are a Flickr or Picasa user you can also consider using their groups feature.
-The drawback to these is the hurdles to get non-users to share their photos.
-Neither of these sites make it simple to just add photos to a group if you don’t have accounts with them.
+If you are a Flickr or Picasa user, you can also consider using their group’s feature.
+The drawback to these is the hurdles to getting non-users to share their photos.
+Neither of these sites makes it simple to just add photos to a group if you don’t have accounts with them.

 What do you do when you have a big group event?
 How do you go about sharing photos with each other?